InessaDeAngelis/Toronto_Elections/README.md

 -   `input/data` contains the data sources used in analysis including raw and cleaned data.

--   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `outputs/paper` contains the files used to generate the paper, including the Quarto document and bibliography file, as well as the PDF of the paper.

--   `scripts` contains the R scripts used to simulate, download and clean data, as well as helper functions used in these routines.
+-   `scripts` contains the R scripts used to simulate, download and clean data, as well as additional functions used.